oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

    ![](images/300/image004d.png)

-- After getting familiar with the Business Metrics, select the `Open Service Console` button to go to the ICS Service Console.
+- After getting familiar with the Business Metrics, go back to the “Overview” tab and select the `Open Service Console` link to go to the ICS Service Console.

     ![](images/300/image005.png)